Glenfield Medical Centre will remain open during alert levels 1 to 4 as we are an essential business, and so will our

 What should I do if I am sick?

-Anyone who is unwell should stay home, self isolate and not be at work/school.
+Anyone who is unwell should stay home and not be at work/school.
 We strongly recommend you get a free COVID-19 test at the Northcote Community Testing Centre at 16 College Road, Northcote.
 It is a walk-in/drive thru service, 8am to 3:30pm, no appointments required.
 You can contact us or Healthline 0800 358 5453 for advice regarding testing and isolation.

 What is New Zealand’s plan to manage COVID-19?

-COVID-19 has arrived in New Zealand and there is proof of community transmission.
-The current lock down is in place to slow the speed of transmission, by limiting large social gatherings, self isolating people who are at risk or have symptoms, and practising good hygiene by everybody.
+The previous stage of COVID-19 management saw New Zealand going into lockdown during March and April, to slow the speed of transmission, by limiting large social gatherings, self isolating people who are at risk or have symptoms, and practising good hygiene by everybody.
 By slowing down the rate of transmission, the number of severe cases that require hospitalisation at any one time are kept as low as possible, allowing our health service capacity to cope.
-If not, large amount of people may become unwell at the same time, overwhelming our health system leading to the majority of people unable to access any medical care, ultimately resulting in a large death toll, as seen in Italy.
+If not, large amount of people may become unwell at the same time, overwhelming our health system leading to the majority of people unable to access any medical care, ultimately resulting in a large death toll, as seen in Italy and America.